 Until 2006, all information about the Vulturii unit was clandestine and not recognised.
 The secrecy reached a degree of secrecy, which significantly forced the Romanian Ministry of Defence to block and suspend any online user mentioning the existence of the unit.

 The Norwegian parliament rejected a contribution to Task Force Takuba.
 It argued that the foreign presence of troops should be through an international body like MINUSMA or EUTM Mali.
 The Norwegian contribution to Takuba, allegedly, comes after an invitation by Sweden to contribute.
 Together with Denmark, there will be a Scandinavian contribution in Mali.

-The Special Commando Forces (FSK) of Norway are the primary operating land-based unit of the Norwegian special operations command.
+The Forsvarets Spesialkommando (FSK) of Norway are the primary operating land-based unit of the Norwegian special operations command (NORSOCOM).
 Commonly armed with HK417M and C8-CQB rifles, operators from FSK are the likely choice to accompany the Swedish in Task Force Takuba.

 The commandos proved the capability to adapt to all scenarios.
 78 FSK operators participated in Task Force K-BAR with coalition of special forces hunting Al Qaeda in Afghanistan in 2001.
 Originating as a response to terrorism and organised crime, the unit is specialised in the protection and combat in oil rig environments.

 Apart from declaring a political statement, the Norwegian SOF contribution will form part of the Swedish contingent in Takuba.
 It is described as a ‘small number of soldiers’ along with 2 officers, making the contribution less significant to capabilities than other contributors.
 The contribution is more symbolic to European cooperation and Scandinavian efforts than to a need to participate in Takuba.